Personal development plan

 In this guide, Jef Menguin encourages everyone to start creating a personal development plan to achieve personal success.
 The 4 steps are the simplified version of the Four Disciplines of Execution, which ensures you can make great things happen.

-Leaders can use the same steps in helping employees accomplish their professional development goals.
+Leaders can use the same steps to help employees accomplish their professional development goals.
 You can follow the steps using his examples in writing a book on team building.
 You may also download the Make Great Happen Worksheet to help you get started.

 Personal Development Plan is a Big Chance for Change